KimChan2013/Yocto_Document_EN_CN/dev-manual/2.7/Chapter3_CommonTasks_CN.md

      ```
         PACKAGE_ARCH = "${TUNE_PKGARCH}"
      ```
-+ ***Choose a Generic Tuning File if Possible***: Some tunes are more generic and can run on multiple targets (e.g. an `armv5` set of packages could run on `armv6` and `armv7` processors in most cases).
++ ***Choose a Generic Tuning File if Possible***: Some tunes are more generic and can run on multiple targets (例如 an `armv5` set of packages could run on `armv6` and `armv7` processors in most cases).
 Similarly, `i486` binaries could work on `i586` and higher processors.
 You should realize, however, that advances on newer processor versions would not be used.

      If you select the same tune for several different machines, the OpenEmbedded build system reuses software previously built, thus speeding up the overall build time.
 Realize that even though a new sysroot for each machine is generated, the software is not recompiled and only one package feed exists.